abonfo/hugo-bootstrap-carousel-lightbox-shortcode/README.md

 The images for each carousel are pulled from **single subdirectories** inside your page bundle.
 The carousels have the lightbox2 functionality.

-The caption for the images is fetched from **EXIF metadata**, so you need to fill the correponding EXIF field in the jpegs (for images whitout default EXIF metadata, like camera photos).
+The caption for the images in a subdirectory can be fetched from the images filename or from the **EXIF metadata _.ImageDescription_**.
+In this last case, you will need to fill the correponding EXIF field in the jpegs (for images whitout default EXIF metadata).
+This option to fetch from filename or from EXIF is a per-subdirectory option, not a per-file option.

 Until future development, images should be **manually resized** to the desired format and EXIF metadata shuld be inserted in the images with a jpeg format.
 The carousel will work even if you do not resize the images, but the result will be a carousel that will expand and contract to fit the single image original size.
 This is needed because in my tests, the resize function in Hugo will remove the EXIF metadata.